chalee1413/simple_llm/docs/INFRASTRUCTURE.md

 - FAISS: 2.45x faster than NumPy for 10K vectors
 - Query latency: 0.36ms for 10K vectors
 - Scales better than pure NumPy (5.79x vs 15.36x time increase)
-- Best for: In-memory search, high-performance requirements
+- Suitable for: In-memory search, high-performance requirements
 - Limitations: No persistence, no metadata filtering, no database features

 **Comparison**: See `vector_search_comparison.py` for comprehensive benchmarks against Qdrant and Chroma.